espressif/esp-hosted/docs/MCU_based_host/Getting_started.md

 ## 1. Control Path

-* Control path is intended to setup all configurations at ESP32 side.
+- Control path is intended to setup all configurations at ESP32 side.
 These configurations could be related to services like
   - Connect host with external AP (Wi-Fi router)
   - Get configurations of external AP which host is connected
   - Set maximum wifi transmit power of ESP32
   - Find out current wifi power of ESP32
+  - Configuring ESP chipset heartbeat
-* Control path command could be considered as first step before you can establish data path
+- Control path command could be considered as first step before you can establish data path
-* It is way to verify if ESP-Hosted transport like SPI,SDIO is setup correctly
+- It is way to verify if ESP-Hosted transport like SPI,SDIO is setup correctly
-* Overall [control path design](../common/contrl_path.md#2-design) and easy setup of control path using [demo application](../common/contrl_path.md#5-kickstart-using-control-path) is explained in [Control Path documentation](../common/contrl_path.md)
+- Overall design is explained in [control path design](../common/contrl_path.md#3-design)
+- Underlying [Hosted control path library](../common/contrl_path.md#3-design) is agnostic of platform and common for MPU or MCU based solution.
+  - This empowers user to implement/mimic all control path APIs just similar to [Linux demo application in C](../common/c_demo.md)
+  - Few sample [control path APIs](../common/ctrl_apis.md) like connecting to station, starting softap are demonstrated as part of [host/stm32/app/control/control.c](../../host/stm32/app/control/control.c)
+  - Rest APIs could be implemeted just similar to ones implemented in Linux demo application

 ## 2. Wi-Fi Connectivity